uoe-agents/IGP2/README.md

 For a detailed list of package requirements please see the file [requirements.txt](https://github.com/uoe-agents/IGP2/blob/main/requirements.txt).

 ### 2. Installation
-First, clone the repository.
+To install the most recent stable release first clone the main branch of the repository.
 Then, install the python package and the necessary requirements with pip.

 ```
 git clone https://github.com/uoe-agents/IGP2.git